chili-publish/grafx-documentation/docs/CHILI-GraFx/admin/index.md

 # CHILI GraFx platform administration

-Account & Platform administration can be found under the dropdown in the icon on the top right.
+Account & Platform administration can be found under the dropdown in the avatar on the top right.

 ![Account Dropdown](myaccount2.png)